Skip to main content Scroll Top

 Status:

 Announced July 24th, 2025.
-Senate Agriculture Committee review on July 30th, 2025—largely negative.
+Senate Agriculture Committee review on July 30th, 2025, voicing many concerns.
 Public comment period opened through August 26th, 2025.
 Public comment period extended through September 30th, 2025.
-Public comments reviewed December 8th, 2025—82% negative.
+Public comments reviewed December 8th, 2025: 82% negative.

 What you can do:

-There may be future opportunities to stand up to the USDA, so keep your eye on our social media and newsletter!
+There may be future opportunities to stand up to the USDA, so keep your eye on our social media and newsletter.

 Date of release: